AndresRicardo/huddle-landing-page-with-alternating-feature-blocks/README.md

 ## Overview

-This challenge was made using just HTML and CSS (SASS, Flexbox), i think develop it using Grid but it was not the best idea because the best tool to use in this case was flexbox, this project was thinking in mobile first.
+This challenge was made using just HTML and CSS (SASS, Flexbox and Grid).

 ### The challenge